 According to New York VTL § 1174(a), drivers on both sides of the road must stop their vehicles at least 20 feet before reaching a school bus when it has stopped for the purpose of receiving or discharging passengers and when at least one red signal light is flashing.
 Some school buses deploy a small red stop sign from the rear driver’s side of the vehicle as well.

 It is only OK to continue driving when the bus begins moving again, the driver signals for other motorists to pass, or a police officer directs drivers to continue.

 Why Do Drivers Need to Stop for School Buses?

 The purpose for this law is to protect children who may cross the road after getting off of the bus or while running toward a stopped bus to get on.
 The New York Department of Motor Vehicles has said that most accidents involving a school bus happen when child pedestrians are leaving from or coming to a school bus.

-Penalties for Failing to Stop for a School Bus
+What are the Penalties for Failing to Stop for a School Bus?

 The following penalties may apply to those who are caught illegally passing a school bus:

 - Fist Conviction: Up to $400 in fines and/or up to 30 days in jail

 - Second Conviction (within three years): Up to $750 in fines and/or up to 180 days in jail